Predicting User Behavior in Six Simple Steps [Complete Guide]

 • Whether they make a purchase or drop off your page

 Gathering data about user behavior is extremely helpful for optimizing the user experience.
-As Harvard Business Review notes, data-driven design improvements offer a return on investment far greater than traditional marketing campaigns.
+Data-driven design improvements offer a return on investment far greater than traditional marketing campaigns.
 If you can identify roadblocks within the user journey, you can then make tangible improvements to your design and boost conversions.

 How to identify user behavior